13 Amazing Weight Loss Strategies

 5. Hit the Weight Room, Too

-Though cardio is said to quickly shed off weight, hitting the weight room is key for sustainable weight loss.
-Adding lean muscle mass to your build not only tones the body, but supports a healthy metabolism.
+Though cardio is said to quickly shed off weight, hitting the weight room is also one of the best fat loss tips for sustainable results.
+Because adding lean muscle mass to your build not only tones the body, but supports a healthy metabolism.

 Strength training sessions should be completed at least two to three times weekly, in which the core muscles are targeted, including chest, back, shoulders, arms, and legs.